yuriizubkov/videowall/README.md

 # videowall
-Python script for viewing rtsp streams from Hikvision (not only) cameras in grid
+Python script for viewing rtsp streams from Hikvision (not only) cameras in grid on Raspberry Pi 3.
+This script uses Python 3 and Qt4, so please install dependencies first.